benklassen77/benklassen77.github.io/projects/music/musicappreciation.md

   - variations 1-10 have steady buildup of polyphonic and rhythmic complexity
   - variations 11-15 has a theme out of the deep bass, up an octave or 2, and has successively more quiet upper voices.
 This creates the illusion of musical departure
   - variations 16-20 has the ground bass theme back in the deep bass, volume increased, and the earlier heavy mood resumes

+## Lecture 16 - Ritornello Form and Baroque Concerto

+**Instrumental Genre**: distinctive types or categories of instrumental compositions

+- **Chamber work**: a piece of music written for one player per part.
+Eg. String Quartet (2 violins, viola, and cello)
+- **Orchestral work**: a piece of music in which one or more of the parts is doubled
+- **Chamber orchestra**: instrumental ensumble that looks like a mini orchestra, in which we have one of each major orchestral instrument, though none of them are doubled
+  - one of each of: 1st violin, 2nd violen, viola, cello, bass, flute, oboe, clarinet, bassoon, french horn, piano, conductor

+Baroque Opera Orchestra: most important orchestra of late 16th and early 17th century

+- served persons and propoganda of Louis IV
+- **French Overture** was one of the first orchestral works composed as an orchestral work
+- **Italian Overture (Sinfonie)** evolved into the symphony during the Classical Era

+**Orchestral Suite**: collections of dances (ballet episodes) that were extracted from French operas, arranged for orchestra, and published as self-standing works

+**Baroque Concerto**: consists of one or more instrumental soloists accompanied by, or pitted against the body of the orchestra

+- theatrical as it contrasts individual (soloist) and collective (orchestra)
+- by High Baroque (1700-1750), concerto was the single most important genre of orchestral music
+- composed by Vivaldi, Telemond, Handel and Bach
+  - eg. Brandenburg Concerti or Four Seasons

+Eg. Brandenburg Concerto no. 5 in D Major (Bach 1721)

+- ripieno concerto
+- sent to prince of Brandenburg in search of a job
+- thematic statements, or ritornello, are played homophonicaly in a concerto grosso.
+Solo episodes are played polyphonic

+Types of Baroque Concerti

+- **Orchestral (ripieno) concerto**: scored for strings and basso continuo alone, in which there are no particular soloists and the first violins collectively play principal melodic material.
+Not a symphony because of its themes and content
+- **Concerto grosso**: means the big or grand concerto.
+Features 2, 3, or 4 soloists
+- **Solo concerto**: features a single soloist accompanied by, or pitted against, an orchestra
+  - great composers were corelli, vivaldi, and bach

+**Tutti**: entire ensemble, orchestra and soloist

+**Ripieno**: accompanying ensemble (orchestra but no soloists)

+**Concertino**: soloists in a concerto grosso

+- ino means little, inferring literally small ensemble

+While Fugues and Passacaglias are monothematic, concerti have a contrast between soloist and ensemble, making them special

+- Most High Baroque concerti had 3 movements
+  - 1st movement structured in ritornello form; the opening musical idea returns periodically
+  - 2nd movement will be a slow movement (adagio) meant to provide a lyric respite from the rigors of the 1st movement
+  - 3rd movement will by fast and fugue-like

+Antonio Vivaldi (1678-1741) was from Venice

+- taught Bach how to teach concerti